ubports/docs.ubports.com/porting/Obtaining_sources.rst

 It is also a good idea to start a discussion on the `UBports Forum <https://forums.ubports.com/>`_ under Devices.

-Setting up for a kernel only build
+Setting up for a kernel-only build
 ----------------------------------

 *Work in progress*